samcarrington/code-style/pages/markdown/javascript.md

 #### React

-Follow [the Airbnb React guidelines][airbnb-react].
+Follow the [Airbnb React/JSX Style Guide][airbnb-react].
 Except where it conflicts with Prettier.

 #### Angular